canvasxyz/canvas/packages/core/internal_docs/branches.md

 # Branches

 In Canvas, the message log is an acyclic directed graph.
 Messages can have multiple "parents".
 This results in messages being partially ordered, i.e. some messages are children/ancestors of each other and some occur concurrently.
-Inside our implementation of Runtime and GossipLog we keep track of the "branch number" of each message and effect.
-Note that unlike the clock number, the branch number is local to each peer.
-The same message (i.e. same contents, same transitive set of parents) may have a different branch number on different peers.
+To keep track of this branching behaviour, Canvas peers assign a "branch number" to each incoming message.
+Note that this property is local to each peer - on different peers, the same message may have a different branch number.

 This document will explain how branch numbers are determined and then explain how they are used within Canvas.
 Attention will be given to the data model and algorithms used.